-First of all, it’s harder and more time-consuming to juggle multiple retirement accounts than it is to juggle one.
+First, it’s harder and more time-consuming to juggle multiple retirement accounts than it is to juggle one.
 Until you retire, you’ll be managing two (or more) websites, two usernames and passwords, two investment portfolios, and two growth rates for decades.
 Why not consolidate?

-Second of all, when you’re no longer with an employer, you could miss alerts about changes that may occur with an old retirement plan.
+Second, when you’re no longer with an employer, you could miss alerts about changes that may occur with an old retirement plan.

 Ready to rollover your 401k?

 You Might Be Missing Out on Better Investments

 401(k) accounts grow at different rates depending on which assets you invest in.
 If the retirement savings plan at your new company—or an individual retirement plan (IRA)—offers a better selection of stocks and bonds, the money that’s sitting in your old 401(k) could potentially grow at a faster rate if you roll it over into a new plan or into an IRA.